Pouring Concrete in Cold Weather

 Cold weather concrete can be classified as a period of more than three days where some specific conditions occur under certain temperatures.
-The American Concrete Institute under ACI 306 defines that concrete will be exposed to cold weather when the following conditions exist:
+The American Concrete Institute under ACI 306 defines that concrete will be exposed to cold weather "when the air temperature has fallen to, or is expected to fall, below 40°F (5°C) during the protection period.
+The protection period is defined as the time required to prevent concrete from being affected by exposure to cold weather."

 Follow these recommended steps to assure that concrete in cold weather will obtain the required design strength and that you don't have any other issues while the concrete is setting.